periperipatus/rcn_summer/Comparative genomics/2_BLAST_genome/2_BLAST_genome.md

 # BLAST a genome

 ## Learning objectives
-* Conduct a BLAST search on a genome assembly
+* Conduct a BLAST search on a genome assembly using the webservice and the commandline interface
 * Understand .bed format
-*
+* Use file-format documentation
 * Extract sequences from a genome using coordinates.